A Serious Disease Of Honey Bees

 When I started beekeeping in West Sussex in the early 1960s there was virtually no EFB, it was all AFB, now it's the other way round.
 I have no idea why, and neither have the Bee Inspectors.

-EFB seems to be much more persistant than AFB and once it gets a hold in an area it is difficult to eradicate.
+EFB seems to be much more persistant than AFB and once it gets a hold in an area it is often difficult to eradicate.
 Fairly close to me in West Sussex there is a "hotspot" that has been there for 20 - 25 years.
+No reason has been established.

 European foul brood is caused by a bacterium called Melissococcus plutonius.
-Infected food is fed to larvae which multiply in the mid - gut and competes with the larvae for its food.
+Infected food is fed to larvae, the bacteria multiply in the mid - gut and competes with the larvae for its food.
 Starvation is the result and is why EFB shows in the unsealed stage, although it can also show after the cell is sealed.

 It is becoming clear there is a lot to learn about EFB as it is not fully understood.
 It appears many colonies have a low level of EFB but do not show signs of infection.
 Something triggers it off and amongst the possibilities are stress and malnutrition.